-SO: It seems that because your studio is so much a part of the work itself-it's not just a room to make a painting in,
+SO: It seems that because your studio is so much a part of the work itself-it's not just a room to make a painting in, for example-you're always aware of how the space presents.

 Top: Elliott Hundley, The Plague (detail) (2016). © Elliott Hundley.
 Image courtesy of the artist and Regen Projects.
 Photo: Evan Bedford.